BBVA/docker-hdfs-alluxio-spark/README.md

 Documentation specific to this component can be found [here](oc/README.md).

 # Data
-This folder contains scripts to download and extend datasets for test porpuses.
+This folder contains scripts to download and extend datasets for test purposes.
 It also contains 2 scripts to manipulate HDFS and Alluxio filesystems from the command line, making use of their HTTP API.

 Documentation specific to this component can be found [here](data/README.md).